bajrangCoder/acode-plugin-acodex/readme.md

 > **Note**
 > It will be changed in comming updates to user-friendly method

-Custom fonts are provided to load font files required by the Termux theme you are using or If you want to change font of AcodeX terminal.
+Custom fonts are provided to load any other external fonts

 To load a custom font: